mikemckiernan/NeMo-Guardrails/docs/user-guides/guardrails-library.md

 - Code injection (Python): Recommended if the LLM output is used as an argument to downstream functions or passed to a code interpreter.
 - SQL injection: Recommended if the LLM output is used as part of a SQL query to a database.
-- Template injection (Jinja): Recommended for use if LLM output is rendered using templating languages like Jinja.
+- Template injection (Jinja): Recommended for use if LLM output is rendered using the Jinja templating language.
   This rule is usually paired with code injection rules.
 - Cross-site scripting (Markdown and Javascript): Recommended if the LLM output is rendered directly in HTML or Markdown.